Intersections of Hate: Trans Exclusionary Radical Feminism (TERF) and the Far Right

 Together, attendees of this workshop will explore the ways in which socio-political and ideological attitudes regarding gender diverse and transgender people has evolved in the 20th and 21st centuries—from that of disbelief and indifference, to psycho-medical curiosity and eventually, intersectional intolerance, discrimination, oppression, condemnation and political opportunism.

-This interactive session will provide attendees with a greater scope of understanding the evolving social dynamic which transgender people of all ages must navigate.
+This interactive session will provide attendees with a greater scope of understanding surrounding the evolving social dynamic in which transgender people of all ages must navigate.

 This workshop is part of the Portland United Against Hate training series and is free and open to the public.

 Accessibility Needs and Accommodations: This workshop location is wheelchair accessible.
 Please note any additional accessibility needs (including ASL interpretation or non-english language translation) you may have during your registration.
 We encourage registrants to make our office aware of any requests no later than two weeks before the workshop date.
 While we will make an effort to secure accommodations upon short notice, we cannot guarantee they will be available.

 Date and Time: Friday, June 8, 2018, 1-5 p.m.

 Location: Q Center, 4115 N Mississippi Ave,

 Presenter: Jenn Burleton, Founder and Executive Director, TransActive Gender Center

 About the Presenter